usds/discovery-sprint-guide/preparing.md

 **Contacts:** Work with the organization’s leadership to determine who would be best to talk to during the sprint.
 Ask for a high-level org chart annotated with contact information so the team can understand how the organization is structured.
 Note that in government the published versions of org charts are often out of date.

 **Interviews:** Start by setting up initial interviews with critical stakeholders early on in the sprint.
 Scheduling often needs to happen well in advance since it can be hard to get on their calendars.
 Additionally, before the start of the sprint, schedule some user interviews for the first few days of the sprint so you can hit the ground running when it begins.
-As the sprint progresses, you’ll continue to add to your interview calendar as you uncover more people to talk to. [see appendix __ for more about interviewing]
+As the sprint progresses, you’ll continue to add to your interview calendar as you uncover more people to talk to. [see for more about interviewing]

 **Final briefing:** Begin the process of scheduling the final briefing meeting, where you’ll present your results, as soon as you can.
 This helps immensely with a sense of urgency towards the conclusion of the research, and the report delivery, and can organically help prevent scope creep.

 **Access**

-*Building Access:** Identify where the organization works.
+**Building Access:** Identify where the organization works.
 If there are multiple locations, get a physical map of where the organization is located to help everyone determine where they need to go.
 Everyone on the team should be able to access the organization’s buildings.
 If interview locations are far from each other, you can try to be efficient for planning your interviews.

 **Workspace:** When working on-site it is helpful to obtain at least two rooms where the organization is located – one room for the team to work out of and one or more another room to conduct interviews if needed.
 The team room is typically a large conference room where everyone can fit.
 This space should be reserved for the duration of the sprint plus a few extra days, and should have the appropriate supplies: network access, whiteboards, post-its, paper, markers, etc.